arora-sakar/verbatimai/backend/README.md

-# SMB Feedback Insights - Backend
+# VerbatimAI - Backend

-This is the backend API for the SMB Feedback Insights project, built with FastAPI, SQLAlchemy, and PostgreSQL.
+This is the backend API for the VerbatimAI project, built with FastAPI, SQLAlchemy, and PostgreSQL.

 ## Features